amit-hkust/my_site_online/content/_index.md

 ## Research Grant
-##### HKUST Office of the Vice President for Research and Development Grant for the project entitled, “How Does on-campus residence shapes students?
+##### HKUST Office of the Vice President for Research and Development Grant for the project entitled, “How does on-campus residence shapes students?
 An empirical investigation with lessons for programme design” [Team grant, with Kevin Tam and Sujata Visaria]
 <p></p>

 <hr class="hr1" />